awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 1. In the AWS CodePipeline pane, choose **Save pipeline change**, and then choose **Save change**\.
 View your updated pipeline\.

-   After this example pipeline is created, the action configuration for the console entries display in the pipeline structure as follows:
+   After this example pipeline is created, the action configuration for the console entries appears in the pipeline structure as follows:

    ```
    "configuration": {